 I want to motivate you as well as myself to clean the house.
-Continue reading for the 10 ways to motivate you to clean.
+I know I need the boost especially on the days I DON”T want to.
+So here is my attempt to do said cleaning and share what I do with 10 ways to motivate you to clean.

 Realistically no one wakes up like that.
 Do I plan for cleaning?
 Of course.
 Who wants to spend hour upon hour cleaning the house.
 We ain’t got time for that.
 So, here are the 10 ways to motivate you to clean.